3 Myths about Magicians

 Myth 3: If You Can Learn Mindreading Tricks, You’ll Be Able to Read Minds

 Part of the allure of magic is that we all want to have some superpowers.
 Learning how Criss Blaine or Criss Angel levitates won’t give you the ability to levitate.
-The real methods they use are very ugly and very difficult to pull off (by that I mean, to make the levitation look good).
+The real methods they use are ugly and difficult to pull off (by that I mean, to make the levitation look good).

 The effect may be beautiful, but the method is often disappointing and ugly.
 That’s the difference between method and effect.